 Someone will return your call as soon as possible.

 Thank you for being the voice for animals.

 For help during holidays, see the chart below with information on who to call if you see an animal in distress.

 We are not a law enforcement agency and have no legal authority to intervene directly, but we can help callers identify and report animal abuse and neglect to local authorities.
 Callers may remain anonymous if they wish.

-APNM’s animal cruelty hotline service is invaluable for the public who witness neglect and cruelty because often the information about animals in jeopardy can lead to eventual relief for many animal victims.
-However, the hotline also serves other important roles.
+APNM’s animal cruelty helpline service is invaluable for the public who witness neglect and cruelty because often the information about animals in jeopardy can lead to eventual relief for many animal victims.
+However, the helpline also serves other important roles.

-APNM tracks and analyzes the data it obtains from the hotline to evaluate trends in animal cruelty reported and to determine priorities for potential policy changes of all kinds: local and state laws; legislative and non-legislative policies; and indicators of services that are lacking.
-The hotline also identifies areas of the state that could benefit from additional law enforcement training and humane education.
-In this regard, the hotline serves as a crucial incubator for longer-term, systemic change, which is central to APNM’s mission.
+APNM tracks and analyzes the data it obtains from the helpline to evaluate trends in animal cruelty reported and to determine priorities for potential policy changes of all kinds: local and state laws; legislative and non-legislative policies; and indicators of services that are lacking.
+The helpline also identifies areas of the state that could benefit from additional law enforcement training and humane education.
+In this regard, the helpline serves as a crucial incubator for longer-term, systemic change, which is central to APNM’s mission.